• Skip to primary navigation

 • Combine all the prepared ingredients, and mix very well by hand until everything is evenly blended, crushing any remaining big pieces of tofu.
 You can cook a little bit in the microwave (or in a pan) to see if it needs more salt.

-• Shape the mixture into 2 to 3-centimeter balls, and then gently press between your palms to flatten.
+• Shape the mixture into 1-inch balls, and then gently press between your palms to flatten.

 • Dredge the patties in flour one at a time, coating well.
 Shake off excess flour.